 Due to high demand, registration is obligatory.
 Please register online via the website (German).
 You will need your student registration number to register.
 All information regarding registration and contact numbers in case of problems are available on the website.

-Information on the placement test (German) is available in English, French, Italian and Spanish and relevant dates are listed on the Language Centre’s website.
-It is recommended that you check the course catalogue in UnivIS several weeks before the start of the semester to check which courses are available.
+Information on the placement test is available in English, French, Italian and Spanish and relevant dates are listed on the Language Centre’s website.
+It is recommended that you check the course catalogue in Campo several weeks before the start of the semester to check which courses are available.